On the majority of devices you’ll find the NFC chip is located toward the centre of the device.

 Navigate to your device Settings > Connections > NFC and Contactless Payments.

 You may notice the number on the payment is different from your customer’s physical payment card number.
-The reason behind this is that when a contactless payment is made (through Apple Pay, Google Pay, or Samsung Pay) a tokenised number is generated to serve as an ID for the payment.
+The reason behind this is that when a contactless payment is made (through Apple Pay, Google Pay or Samsung Pay), a tokenized number is generated to serve as an ID for the payment.
 To clarify, the actual card number isn’t used for the NFC payment itself, but rather this generated payment token.